mwhapples/BrailleBlaster-NG-docs/manual.md

 ![table editor window; stairstep table; remove transcriber note heading selected](stairsteptableTN.PNG "table editor window; stairstep table; remove transcriber note heading selected")

-7-5: This first field with 7-5 margins is for the Transcriber's Note that precedes the table, informing the reader of the Stairstep format.
+7-5: This first field with 7-5 margins is for the Transcriber’s Note that precedes the table, informing the reader of the Stairstep format.
-The text defaults to "Table changes as follows:" but may be edited as needed.
+The text defaults to “Table changes as follows:” but may be edited as needed.

 1-1, 3-3, 5-5, etc: These next fields proceed in the standard Stairstep